project-faros/faros-config/README.md

 ## Releases

 The [GitHub workflow](.github/workflows/publish.yml) will automatically follow the release flow any time a tag is pushed.
-You can manually publish a release if you like.
+You can manually publish a release if you like, but you shouldn't.

 It is important to run `tox` before any release.
 To generate a release, and push it to PyPi, ensure that you have a [PyPi](https://packaging.python.org/tutorials/packaging-projects/#uploading-the-distribution-archives) account, and [Twine](https://twine.readthedocs.io/en/latest/) is configured, then run the following: